deemaalsaud/BurpSuite-Labs/sqli/05-list-db-contents-non-oracle.md

-# Lab 04 – SQLi: Querying DB type & version (MySQL & Microsoft)
+# Lab 05 – SQLi: Listing the database contents (non-Oracle)

 Goal:
-figure out the database type/version when the backend is MySQL or Microsoft SQL.
+use SQL injection to enumerate the database contents on a non-Oracle backend (e.g., MySQL/MSSQL).
+specifically → extract table names and column names by querying the `information_schema` tables.

 What I did:
 - first i tested if its vulnerable to SQL injection by just typing ' in category